UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/variables_rust.md

 circumference, but unfortunately our program won't compile.

 Fix the code so that it compiles and the largest circumference is printed.
-Ensure that all constant variables are explicitly marked `const`.

 ```rust
 fn main() {